 Tibetan Language and Interpretation Training Program

-Located in Dharamsala, India, the Lotsawa Rinchen Zangpo Translator Program (LRZTP) is a specialized two-year Tibetan study program which provides students with a broad knowledge of colloquial and literary Tibetan, as well as a solid foundation on Dharma terminology.
-The LRZTP 9 program is divided into two phases.
-During the first year our students focus on acquiring the Tibetan language, as well as examining some theories on language, translation and interpretation.
-The second year focuses on the preparation of future interpreters and translators, and during the year we study a number of important Dharma texts in Tibetan, have interpretation workshops and translation practices.
-At the conclusion of the program, there may be the possibility of a special workshop to provide students with greater experience in interpretation or translation.
-This second component is intended for those individuals who wish to pursue a career in Tibetan interpretation.
-At the end of the program, the Lotsawa administration will assist FPMT affiliated graduates to find a center where they can start their two-year apprenticeship.
-External language students can join LRZTP 9 the second year, provided that there are vacancies and students pass the LRZTP entrance exam.
+Located in Dharamsala, India, the Lotsawa Rinchen Zangpo Translator Program (LRZTP) is an educational trust providing a specialized two-year Tibetan language course which equips students with a broad knowledge of colloquial and literary Tibetan and builds a solid foundation for Dharma terminology.
+The study program is divided into two phases.
+During the first year, students focus on acquiring the Tibetan language, particularly in its modern colloquial form, as well as on gaining ground in the literary Tibetan language and basics of written translation.
+The second year focuses on the preparation of future interpreters and translators, and during this year we study a number of important Dharma texts in Tibetan, have interpretation workshops and translation practices.
+At the conclusion of the program, there may be a possibility of attending a specialized workshop whose aim is to provide participants with greater experience in interpretation and/or translation.
+This additional component is intended for those individuals who wish to pursue a career in Tibetan Buddhist interpretation.
+At the end of the program, the Lotsawa administration will assist FPMT affiliated graduates in finding a Dharma center where they can undergo their two-year apprenticeship.
+Non-LRZTP students can join for the second year of the LRZTP 10 program, provided there are vacancies and they pass the entrance exam.

-This full-time program provides theoretical and practical training conducive for students to acquire high levels of competence in the Tibetan language and become specialized Dharma translators and interpreters.
-It covers four broad, interrelated areas of study: training in ancillary skills such as colloquial conversation skills; acquisition of a solid grounding in Buddhist philosophy; theoretical and practical training in interpreting techniques; and theoretical and practical training in translation techniques.
+In general, the course provides theoretical and practical training conducive to students to acquire high levels of competence in the Tibetan language and become specialized Dharma interpreters and translators.
+It covers four broad, interrelated areas of study: training in ancillary skills such as colloquial conversation skills; acquisition of a solid grounding in Buddhist philosophy; theoretical and practical training in interpreting techniques; and theoretical and practical training in translation.
+Although the program includes specialized Dharma and interpreting study, it is also open to anyone with a strong desire to learn the language but not necessarily aiming to become a Dharma translator/interpreter.

 Special Interpretation Training Workshop: